Phosphorus Compliance – Badger Mill Creek

 Project PLUS

 To comply with the District’s Wisconsin Pollutant Discharge Elimination System (WPDES) permit, the District must achieve phosphorus compliance in Badger Mill Creek, a stream in which the District discharges treated wastewater.
-Badger Mill Creek PLUS (Phosphorus Limits & Updated Solutions) is the initiative supporting compliance.
-Project PLUS will help identify a phosphorus compliance recommendation.
+Badger Mill Creek PLUS (Phosphorus Limits & Updated Solutions) was the initiative supporting compliance.
+Project PLUS helped identify a phosphorus compliance recommendation.

 Who is involved in Project PLUS?